devonbarrett/meteor-dropzone/README.md

 [DropzoneJS](http://www.dropzonejs.com/) is an open source library that provides drag'n'drop file uploads with image previews.

 ## Compatibility
-Intended for versions of Meteor 0.8.2+
+Intended for versions of Meteor 1.0

 ## Installation
-* Pre-Install: [Meteorite](https://github.com/oortcloud/meteorite) to gain the mrt command
-* Add Dropzonejs to your project with:
 ```
-    mrt add Dropzonejs
+    meteor add dbarrett:dropzonejs
 ```

 ## Usage